Raymond Rougeau: Return to WWE (2017–2021)

 In May 2017, it was announced that Rougeau would return to WWE as a French language commentator, reuniting with Jean Brassard, for the PPVs on the WWE Network.

 In April 2021, after Peacock became the new home for WWE Network, due to rescheduling, Rougeau and Brassard didn't continue providing their services, leaving the company again.

+All Elite Wrestling (2026)

+On July 26, 2026, The Rougeau's made an appearance at AEW Redemption, being honored in Montreal.

 Political career

 Rougeau owned income management properties and has been active in city council politics in Rawdon, Quebec since 2002; he was initially elected with 72% of the vote and was re-elected unopposed.
 He was elected for the first time in the November 2002 municipal election and is reelected in 2005, 2009 and 2013.
 Opposed by two candidates, he was reelected with 66,12% of the vote in November 2013.
 He occasionally promotes wrestling shows in Montreal along with Jacques.
 In 2021, he was elected Mayor of Rawdon with 61% of the vote.
+In November 2025, Rougeau would be re-elected to his second term as Mayor of Rawdon with 59.1% of the vote.